2020 Update: Links removed as I no longer wish to support Amazon.

 Now you want to get a handle on conceal carry holsters.
 Fair enough.

 This will be a quick, short article.
-I had a couple people ask me what I use for CCW and I figured I’d just make it into an easy article.
+I had a couple of people ask me what I use for CCW and I figured I’d just make it into an easy article.

 Personally, I don’t like to spend a lot on holsters.
 I know some guys like to get the best they can find, and I get that.
 But I don’t see the value added.
-If it holds up well, and does what it is supposed to do I’m happy with it.
+If it holds up well and does what it is supposed to do, I’m happy with it.

 So, both of the ones I have used for over 3 years are really cheap holsters.
 They still are just as durable as when I bought them, and they get the job done.

 So if you ask me: you don’t need to drop $100 or even $50 on a holster unless you really want too.
 It’s just not required with the higher quality cheaper options out there.

 So, I use these two.
 One is an IWB (In-Waistband) and the other is an ankle holster (if I don’t want to carry on the waist).